École secondaire de la Cité-des-Jeunes

-École secondaire de la Cité-des-Jeunes, previously named École secondaire Vaudreuil is a public high school in Vaudreuil-Dorion, Quebec, Canada.
+École secondaire de la Cité-des-Jeunes, previously named École secondaire Vaudreuil, is a public high school in Vaudreuil-Dorion, Quebec, Canada.
 Managed by the Commission scolaire des Trois-Lacs, it serves the northern population of the peninsula of the regional county municipality of Vaudreuil-Soulanges.

 History

 The school was founded during the Quiet Revolution of Quebec by the deputy of Vaudreuil-Soulanges and Minister of Education Paul Gérin-Lajoie with creating a place where everything would be accessible for students in mind.
-In fact, it is not just a school, but a whole campus that was built: a high school, a trade school, a building for adults continuing education, a pool and an arena.
+In fact, not just a school but a whole campus that was built: a high school, a trade school, a building for adults continuing education, a pool and an arena.
 The school is the birthplace of the education reform and one of the first polyvalantes created in Quebec.

-The campus is still, to this day, the vastest in the province in terms of land.
+The campus is still the largest in the province in terms of land.
 Previously known as École secondaire Vaudreuil and then École secondaire de la Cité-des-Jeunes, the school picked its current name in 2004.
 An English school (Vaudreuil High School) used to be in the current Paul-Gérin-Lajoie buildings.
 It is now used for adults in continuing education.

 Previously, Pavilion Vaudreuil (the northernmost building on campus) was divided into two sections: one for boys, Salle G (garçons, or boys) and Salle F (filles, or girls) which were used in between classes.
-There was previously a baseball field that was destroyed to build Brind'Amour, which, unlike the rest of the campus, is a primary education establishment.
-The football field was the closest thing to a replacement for the destroyed baseball field.
+There was previously a baseball field, but it was destroyed to build Brind'Amour, which, unlike the rest of the campus, is a primary education establishment.
+The football field was the closest thing to a replacement for the baseball field.

 In 2019, the high school witnessed minor flooding throughout the months of April and May.